Britney Spears’ Doctor Suddenly Dies, Adding A Twist To Her Conservatorship Drama

 I don’t even know where to start with this, because this is so tough for me to say.
 I will not be performing my new show Domination.
 I’ve been looking forward to this show and seeing all of you this year, so doing this breaks my heart.
 However, it’s important to always put your family first… and that’s the decision I had to make.
 A couple of months ago, my father was hospitalized and almost died.
 We’re all so grateful that he came out of it alive, but he still has a long road ahead of him.
 I had to make the difficult decision to put my full focus and energy on my family at this time.
 I hope you all can understand.
 More information on ticket refunds is available on britneyspears.com.
 I appreciate your prayers and support for my family during this time.
 Thank you, and love you all… always.

-Meanwhile, a separate source told Us Weekly that after Britney was in attendance the night of the incident, and that she took her sons and left her father’s home after it occurred because she felt unsafe.
+Meanwhile, a separate source told Us Weekly that after Britney was in attendance the night of the incident and that she took her sons and left her father’s home after it occurred because she felt unsafe.

 “Jamie has a temper, which is no secret to anyone in the family.
 Fortunately, Britney did the right thing and took her boys to safety and away from her father.
 The whole incident was very upsetting to her and her boys.
 Kevin was and still is furious,” the informant revealed of Britney Spears’ mindset after the altercation.